 In 1993, AAM published a compilation of papers on museum theatre, called Perspectives on Museum Theatre, which I assembled and edited.
 Also in 1993, the National Museum of Photography, Film and Television hosted the first international conference on the use of theatre in museums in Bradford, Yorkshire (UK).
 During a plenary session, the merits of an international organization such as IMTAL were debated, versus one based in Europe for most of those in attendance.
 Eventually, this discussion produced the sister organization IMTAL-Europe.
 Those members who represented Europe on IMTAL’s board, such as Pippa Richardson, Fiona Mitchell-Innes and Andrew Ashmore, were instrumental in organizing this effort.
 IMTAL-Europe maintained a strong connection to IMTAL, while allowing for a European identity and focus.

 I resigned from my position as Executive Director in 2002.
 Jonathan Ellers, who was at the time at the Central Park Zoo, picked up the baton as Executive Director, and then in 2004, the organizing structure changed to have a more active Board of Directors, and dissolve the voluntary Executive Director position.
 There have been many strong and influential leaders who have taken IMTAL through various iterations and accomplishments.
-Past presidents after Diane include Dale Jones, Sheli Beck, Lynda Kennedy, George Buss, Jill Finkle, and Simone Mortan.
+Past presidents after Diane include Dale Jones, Sheli Beck, Lynda Kennedy, George Buss, Paul Taylor, Jill Finkle, and Simone Mortan.
 They and others have had the vision and talent to ensure the organization stayed true to its mission to further the field of museum theatre and support its members.